 All Aboard the Polar Express!

+If you are looking for The Polar Express Activities for Kindergarten and Polar Express activities for first grade, you are in the right place.
 The Polar Express is a classic Christmas story that is beloved by parents, teachers, and students.
 Check out all our learning ideas to bring their book to life and to tie in so many learning skills in a fun way so your students won’t even know they are learning.
 The Polar Express Activities for Kindergarten is right here.

 Start with The Polar Express

 Each year I read the Polar Express with my students.
 We can also snag some fun Polar Express Activities for Kindergarten.
 I strongly feel the book is perfect and your students will enjoy it.
 Yes, it is long but it is also beautiful in illustration and vocabulary.
 Many teachers recreate a Polar Express train experience and invite guest readers to come.
 We do this as well and it is amazing.
 We also give each child a paper ticket and a bell from the dollar store.

 You can grab the book here and start this tradition in your classroom with learning fun.

 Next, we use the book to guide instruction for What a fun way to invite learning in your classroom.
 One of the activities we do is to build words using blends and the train theme.
 You can see the words we created below.

 Reading and Matching Words